solana-developers/github-workflows/README.md

 <img width="1345" alt="image" src="https://github.com/user-attachments/assets/c1b9d003-806f-4389-bf4c-3275f180f479" />

-2. Add your local keypair to the squad as a member (At least needs to have voter permissions) so that you can propose transactions.
+2. Add your local keypair to the squad as a member (At least needs to have voter permissions) so that it can propose transactions.
 And also add that keypair as a github secret.
    To run it locally add the following to your .secrets file:

 ```bash